Vegito2367/Vegito2367/README.md

 I'm currently working on DAIM, which stands for decentralized AI marketplace.
 DAIM aims to be exactly as advertised, a Decentralized AI marketplace where you are the owner of your innovation.
 View the project [here](https://github.com/Vegito2367/DAIM).
 Its my attempt at making AI more transparent for everyone.

 ---
-## 🌱 I’m currently learning
+## What I’m currently learning

 Currently trying to master deep learning and the math behind other adjacent Machine learning models!

 ---
+## Ask me about
+- Computer Science (Graph Theory)
+- Differential Equations/Applied Mathematics
+- Navigating life as an international student
+- International Politics
+- Model and Regular United Nations
+- Anime (I'm a sucker for rom-coms but I love classic shonen animes: I last watched JJK)
+- Shows involving ethical dilemmas: I love watching shows that make me think, if I find time to watch them.
+I watched Arcance last and it was awesome!
+---

 ## 📚 Background

+- 🇮🇳🇦🇪 International student born in India, raised in Dubai
-- 🧠 Undergraduate Researcher at **Blakemore Lab**, using data engineering and graph theory to model interactions in inorganic X-ray crystallography structures.
+- Undergraduate Researcher at **Blakemore Lab**, using data engineering and graph theory to model interactions in inorganic X-ray crystallography structures.
-- 🧪 Former Software Engineering Intern at **Security Benefit**, where I built custom APIs and automated AWS-based ETL pipelines.
-- 🌍 Ex-VP of Engineering at **KU Blockchain Institute**, leading workshops on blockchain fundamentals and decentralized development.
+- Ex-VP of Engineering at **KU Blockchain Institute**, leading workshops on blockchain fundamentals and decentralized development.
-- 📈 Honors Peer Mentor, Honors Ambassador, and passionate about interdisciplinary learning—bridging chemistry, computation, and clean energy.

 ---

 ## 🏆 Scholarships & Awards